 ✅ 5.
 Healthcare: The weak, the injured, the sick, and the elderly must be cared for.

-✅ 7.
+✅ 6.
 Unity: Man needs to belong.
 Man needs a family.
 Man has a need for companionship, community, cooperation and camaraderie.
 Man has a need to bond and stay connected, we need relationships.
 We are happier when we are in a good relationship.
 We are healthier when we are in a good relationship.
 Humans deteriorate when we do not communicate, we fall apart when we are not united, we easily get sick when we are not in a prosperous relationship.
+Unity helps build the path to self-realization.
+Unity helps build trust.
 The inability to connect causes narcissism, it causes loneliness, it may even cause suicide.
 Unity demands love.
+Unity needs respect.
 Most of all humanity needs unity with God.

-✅ 8.
+✅ 7.
 Propagation: Sexual Pleasure and Continuity of humanity.
+We get pleasure in helping create the next generation.
+Without propagation, we face extinction.

-✅ 12.
+✅ 8.
 Leadership: As humans we always look for direction, guidance, control and management.
 As a group or a community we may all agree on something, but we always look up to someone to be in-charge, someone to be the leader.
+A community or a group of people can’t be united without leadership.

 Nobody has the right to deprive another human being from these basic needs.